Skip to main content

 KimiMoonshot AILong-context processingDirect consumer app

 The most telling demographic signal is Gen Z adoption.
 China's 261 million Gen Z consumers have a 71.4% generative AI adoption rate, nearly double the national average.
-This generation is not experimenting with AI.
-They are integrating it into daily routines: homework, shopping, social media content creation, job searching, and entertainment.
+This generation isn't experimenting with AI, they're integrating it into daily routines: homework, shopping, social media content creation, job searching, and entertainment.

 "China's AI adoption is not being driven by enterprise mandates or government programmes.
 It is being driven by consumers who find these tools genuinely useful in their daily lives.
 That bottom-up dynamic is what makes it sustainable." - Kai-Fu Lee, CEO, Sinovation Ventures